-Nuggets take Arizona big man Zeke Nnaji at No. 22 in draft
+AP Source: Nuggets finishing deal with Pelicans for Hampton

 Nnaji joins a young Nuggets nucleus that includes All-Star big man Nikola Jokic, sharpshooter Michael Porter Jr. and point guard Jamal Murray, who turned in one sizzling shooting performance after another during the postseason.

+“He’s a superstar.
+He’s one of the best centers in the league,” Nnaji said.
+“His vision and passing is incredible.
+He’s super talented.”

-At 6-foot-11, 240 pounds, Nnaji could be counted on right away, depending on the team’s decisions with free agent big men Mason Plumlee and Paul Millsap.
+Nnaji just may be counted on right away, too, depending on the team’s decisions with free agent big men Mason Plumlee and Paul Millsap.
 Denver also has 7-foot-2 center Bol Bol, but he’s more of a player on the wing.

 One of the priorities for Denver before camp opens may revolve around bringing back versatile player Jerami Grant, who’s reportedly opting out of his deal.